-As an Instructor, I often hear the same questions and curiosities from my students regarding their outdoor experience and nervousness of certain parts about their course.
+As an Instructor, I often hear the same questions and curiosities from my students regarding their outdoor experience and nerves surrounding certain parts of course.
 Below is a list of these statements and an explanation about why being outdoorsy isn’t a prerequisite to coming to Outward Bound.

 “I don’t like being dirty.”

 If you’ve never spent consecutive days away from running water, it is easy to be concerned that you’ll be smelly and dirty.
 However, most Outward Bound courses take place near different bodies of water.
-Whether it’s rafting down a river or hiking and climbing near lakes, some of the best memories of your course will be swimming in these natural pools and washing the dirt away.
+Whether it’s rafting down a river or hiking and climbing near lakes, some of the best memories of your course might be dipping your toes (or more!) into these natural pools.
 Although you might smell differently than you normally do, it will be the same as everyone else you are with.

-“I don’t know if I can hike very far in the mountains.”
+“I don’t think I can hike very far.”

-Hiking with a heavy pack is certainly challenging and can take a little bit getting used to.
+Hiking with a heavy pack is certainly challenging and can take a little bit of getting used to.
 At the beginning of your course, your Instructors create an itinerary that starts off with short mileage days and, depending on the group, slowly increases to longer distances each day.
-By the time you are at the end of your course, you will be strong, fit, and very accustomed to the routine of carrying a backpack over all types of terrain.
-Almost nobody comes to Outward Bound with enough experience to hike huge distances carrying a big pack, but almost everybody leaves knowing that they can do it in the future.
+At the end of your course you will be stronger, fitter, and more accustomed to the routine of carrying a backpack over all types of terrain.
+Very few people come to Outward Bound with enough experience to hike huge distances carrying a big pack, but almost everybody leaves knowing that they can do it in the future.

 “I’m afraid of heights.”

 Many Outward Bound courses take place in the mountains and in beautiful rock climbing destinations.
 Even if you sign up for a different course, it is always possible that you will go on a hike or an adventure that will expose you to heights.
-If there is ever an actual danger of falling, you will be securely attached to a rope and supervised by an Instructor.
 The very nature of Outward Bound means that you come face-to-face with your fears.
-Being afraid of heights is natural and the other students you are with will probably feel the same way.
-Our courses are full of perceived risk to challenge your personal limits, but our expert Instructors are able to keep you safe if ever there is a real risk.
+Being afraid of heights is very common and it’s likely some of the other students you are with feel the same way.
+Our courses are full of perceived risk and inherent risks – risks that we accept as fundamental to the Outward Bound learning process.
+Risk management is an essential element in our programs.
+In addition to taking the necessary steps to mitigate inherent risks such as activity-related or environmental risks, our Instructors are always there to listen, hear and discuss your personal fears and hesitations and decide the best plan of action for you.

 “I’m not a very good swimmer.”